stephluooo/League-Performance-Prediction/README.md

 4. Aggregating Data: The data was grouped by gameid, and key metrics like team kpm and dpm were summed.
 The first instance of league, url, and side values within each game group was retained.
 5. Renaming Columns: Columns were renamed for clarity, such as changing team kpm to game kpm and dpm to game dpm.

-The cleaned dataset, df_tier_one_filtered, now contains 1,802 rows and five columns.
+One of the cleaned dataset, now contains only game data and is reduced to a smaller data set of 1,802 rows and five columns.
 Below is the head of the cleaned dataset:

 | league   |   game kpm |   game dpm | url                                         | side   |
 |:---------|-----------:|-----------:|:--------------------------------------------|:-------|